-- Management of a distributed environment is a complex task because there are several features of database systems such as transaction management, concurrency control, security, backup and recovery as well as query optimization and access path selection which can be all synchronized.
+- Management of a distributed environment is a complex task because there are several features of database systems, such as transaction management, concurrency control, security, backup, and recovery, as well as query optimization and access path selection which can all be synchronized.

 - Increase storage requirements because multiple copies of data can be found in different locations.

-- Distributed processing is accessing to one or more entities distributed in several database systems connected by a network using distributed transactions.
+- Distributed processing is accessing one or more entities distributed in several database systems connected by a network using distributed transactions.

-In a distributed environment, the end-user does not need to know about the location of the data and whether the data is replicated or fragmented as well as distributed transactions enable updating the data residing in several locations ensuring that the transaction is either completed or aborted by all the involved systems, thus maintaining the integrity of the data.
+In a distributed environment, the end-user does not need to know about the location of the data and whether the data is replicated or fragmented.
+As distributed transactions enable updating the data residing in several locations, ensuring that the transaction is either completed or aborted by all the involved systems, thus maintaining the integrity of the data.

 Other transparency characteristics in distributed database systems are the performance and the integration of heterogeneous DBMS under a common and global schema.